CVK2C/4560-semester-project/README.md

 2. Install dependencies: `pip install scikit-learn tensorflow[and-cuda] joblib`
 3. Run script: `python3 lstm-release.py --table-prefix TABLE_PREFIX`

 Note: A supported Nvidia GPU and the CUDA Toolkit are required to run this script.
-Check Nvidia's website for instructions on how to install set up the CUDA Toolkit for your specific OS and driver version.
+Check Nvidia's website at https://developer.nvidia.com/cuda-toolkit for instructions on how to install set up the CUDA Toolkit for your specific OS and driver version.

 ## Tips Before Running The Application
 1. Database credentials for your specific database need to be added to the Flask backend script as well as the data importer and preprocessing scripts.